SlowinskiPiotr/GeTallele/README.md

 ## Directory structure of the repository:
 * toolbox_v1 - __the main GeTallele folder__, contains matlab functions that provide core and extended functionalites of the toolbox
-  * external - folder with matlab tools by other developers (download from https://mathworks.com/matlabcentral/fileexchange/)
+  * external - folder with matlab tools by other developers (downloaded from https://mathworks.com/matlabcentral/fileexchange/)
-  * circos - folder with circos .conf and functions that convert GeTallele results into circos input files
+  * circos - folder with circos .conf (\circos_conf_files subfolder) and functions that convert GeTallele results into circos input text files
 * example - folder with matlab script files containg walkthrough examples and files with example synthetic data
 * paper_code - folder with the matlab code that has been used to produce results and figures presented in the paper.
 In comparison with the latest version of the toolbox the code is commented very sparingly.
 This part of the code is no longer being developed and is include for archival and reproducibilty purposes.
 If you have questions concering any part of the code please contact me at p.m.slowinski@exeter.ac.uk.
   * toolbox_v0 - the initial version of the toolbox that has been build around and optimised for analysis of datasets containing 4 matched signals (normal exome, normal transcriptome, tumor exome, tumor transcriptome)